Stuart Forster provides an overview of some of the many things to do in Latgale, Latvia. Here’s a look at 28 key reasons to visit Latgale.

 While you’re in the area take a walk in Liksna Manor Park.
-In the early years of the 19th century the manor was the home of Emilia Plater.
-Plater is Polish national hero often compared with Joan of Arc.
+In the early years of the 19th century, the manor was the home of Emilia Plater.
+Plater is a Polish national hero often compared with Joan of Arc.
 She led an uprising against Russia in 1831.

 Snap a selfie by Latvia’s biggest boulder